 Sem Vermeersch, The Eminent Koryo Monk – Stele Inscriptions as Sources for the Lives and Careers of Koryo Monks Seoul Journal of Korean Studies 20, no. 2 (2007): 115–47.

-Week 6 (February 28/March 1): Performing the Self: Further Varieties of Pre-Modern Autobiography
+Week 6 (March 5): Performing the Self: Further Varieties of Pre-Modern Autobiography

 First off, make sure that you navigate to Zotero, download, and install a copy; we will discuss how to use Zotero and why in class this week.